flame/blis/docs/Multithreading.md

 ```c
 bli_thread_set_ways( 2, 1, 4, 1, 1 );
 ```
-we are requesting two ways of parallelism in the `JC` loop and four ways of parallelism in the `IC` loop.
+we are requesting 2 ways of parallelism in the `JC` loop and 4 ways of parallelism in the `IC` loop.
 Unlike environment variables, which only allow the user to set the parallelization strategy prior to running the executable, `bli_thread_set_ways()` may be called any time during the normal course of the BLIS-linked application's execution.

 ## Locally at runtime